$117.5M Comcast Settlement Ends Class Action Lawsuit Over October 2023 Cyberattack

 Pennsylvania

-Comcast has agreed to a massive $117.5 million settlement to resolve a class action lawsuit alleging that the internet and mobile services provider failed to implement proper cybersecurity measures to safeguard sensitive consumer information, resulting in an October 2023 data breach.
+Comcast has agreed to a massive $117.5 million settlement to resolve a consolidated class action lawsuit alleging the internet and mobile services provider failed to implement proper cybersecurity measures to safeguard sensitive consumer information, leading to an October 2023 data breach.

 Want to stay in the loop on class action lawsuits that matter to you?
 Sign up for ClassAction.org’s free weekly newsletter.

-The Comcast class action settlement received preliminary approval from the court on January 16, 2026, and covers approximately 31,658,000 individuals residing in the United States and its territories who received an individual notice from Comcast regarding the October 2023 data breach.
+The Comcast class action settlement received preliminary approval from the court on January 16, 2026 and covers approximately 31,658,000 individuals residing in the United States and its territories who were sent an individual notice from Comcast informing them of the October 2023 data breach.

 ClassAction.org will update this page when the official Comcast data breach website is live.